gpantel/gpantel.github.io/_posts/2019-26-19-LJsimulation.markdown

 * "nc_prefix" is the name prefix of a .nc NetCDF file contaning the simulation velocities and forces
 * "data_name" is the name of an output text file written from ReducedStateDataReporter.
 This also names a .tcl script for quickly loading a rudimentary visualization in VMD.
 <br/>
-* "initial_condition" set PackMol to construct either a randomly-mixed or phase-separated initial condition
+* "initial_condition" set Packmol to construct either a randomly-mixed or phase-separated initial condition
 * "N" the total number of particles in the system
 * "T_r" the reduced temperature
 * "density_r" the reduced density